Allen-Wu/shiyuwu/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are mostly for memory purpose.
+I thought it would be great to leave some space for the cool stuff I have done in the past.
 nav: true
-nav_order: 2
+nav_order: 1
 display_categories: [work, fun]
 horizontal: false
 ---